-- driving privileges on campus; and - attendance at athletic and extra-curricular events, club participation, lunch detention, and after school detention.
+- driving privileges on campus; and - attendance at athletic and extra-curricular events, club participation, lunch detention, and after-school detention.

-Elementary Secondary Require parents to come in school and sign in Excessive tardiness will result in parent/ student student upon arrival. interventions agreed upon by principal and school Excessive tardiness will result in parent social worker; disciplinary actions may be interventions agreed upon by principal and school assigned by administration. social worker; disciplinary actions may be assigned by administration.
+Elementary Secondary Require parents to come into school and sign in student upon arrival.
+Excessive tardiness will result in parent/ student interventions agreed Excessive tardiness will result in parent interventions agreed upon by upon by principal and school social worker; disciplinary actions may principal and school social worker; disciplinary actions may be assigned by administration. be assigned by administration.

-Skipping Class or School/Leaving Class or School without Permission- Student is absent from the school day or one (or more) periods without authorization.
+Skipping Class or School/Leaving Class or School Without Permission - Student is absent from the school day or one (or more) periods without authorization.
 Student comes to class excessively late.
 Student leaves class/school or is in an area that is outside of the class/school without permission.

 Elementary Secondary

-In school consequence, parent contact, possible 1st Offense: Up to 1 days ISS
+In-school consequence, parent contact, possible referral to school 1st Offense: Up to 1 day ISS

-referral to school counselor/social worker 2nd Offense: Up to 2 days ISS
+counselor/social worker 2nd Offense: Up to 2 days ISS

 3rd Offense: Up to 3 days ISS

 4th Offense: Up to 2 days OSS

 Rule 2.
-Honor Code violation (Policy 4310) - Students shall not engage in any act of deception or falsification of work product such as plagiarism, cheating, fabrication, aiding in academic dishonesty, lying, and/ or bribery.
-This includes falsifying information (verbal or written) that could impede an administrative investigation, cheating by receiving any unauthorized aid or assistance or the actual giving or receiving of unfair advantage on any form of academic work, plagiarism by copying the language structure, idea and/or thought of another and representing it as one's own work, and a verbal or written statement of untruth.
+Honor Code Violation (Policy 4310) - Students shall not engage in any act of deception or falsification of work product such as plagiarism, cheating, fabrication, aiding in academic dishonesty, lying, and/ or bribery.
+This includes falsifying information (verbal or written) that could impede an administrative investigation, cheating by receiving any unauthorized aid or assistance or the actual giving or receiving of unfair advantage on any form of academic work, plagiarism by copying the language structure, idea, and/or thought of another and representing it as one's own work, and a verbal or written statement of untruth.

-Elementary Secondary 1st Offense: In school consequence, up 3 days ISS, "No 1st Offense: In school consequence, up 3 days ISS, Credit" for assignment "No Credit" for assignment 2nd Offense: Up 3 days ISS or OSS, "No Credit" for 2nd Offense: Up 3 days ISS or OSS, "No Credit" for assignment assignment
+Elementary Secondary 1st Offense: In-school consequence, up 3 days ISS, "No Credit" for 1st Offense: In-school consequence, up 3 days ISS, "No Credit" for assignment assignment 2nd Offense: Up 3 days ISS or OSS, "No Credit" for assignment 2nd Offense: Up 3 days ISS or OSS, "No Credit" for assignment